grayoj/geraldmokereke.xyz/content/posts/my-development-setup.md

 ## Vim again

-had I had a whole lot of channels I watched on YouTube then to keep me motivated.
+I had a whole lot of channels I watched on YouTube then to keep me motivated.
 I used these channels as _background noise_.
 One of my favourite channels as of the time was the
 [George Hotz Archive](https://www.youtube.com/@geohotarchive) that would